saidul-islam-tuhin/Persoanl-Cheatsheet/odoo.md

 * @api.constrains(): python based constrains<br>
     * Example:<br>
         ```python
-        # Trigger when from_date value change or add
+        # Trigger when from_date value change or add(when save button click)
         @api.constrains('from_date')
             def _check_amount_to(self):
                 print('to_date')